feima09/GMTalker/README.md

 <a name="news"></a>
 ## 🔥 NEWS
+- 🗓️ **2025.8.19**: Released UE5 project files, including the **GuangDUNDUN** character
+  (jointly developed by Guangming Lab and the Shenzhen Guangming District Government).
 - 🗓️ **2025.8.12**: Added WebUI usage guide for quick project deployment.
 - 🗓️ **2025.8.11**: Added a detailed deployment guide covering C++ environment, CUDA installation, Unreal Engine installation, and Audio2Face setup.
 - 🗓️ **2025.8.5**: Released the backend system of the digital human, supporting both command-line and WebUI startup.